Cocteau Twins: 1979–1983: Early years

 Guthrie and Heggie, both from Grangemouth, Scotland, formed the band in 1979.
-They met the 17-year-old Fraser in 1981 at a local disco, The Hotel International, where Guthrie was DJing, and she became the group's vocalist.
+They met Fraser in 1981 at a local disco, The Hotel International, where Guthrie was DJing, and she became the group's vocalist.

 Prior to releasing their debut album, the band recorded a four track session for John Peel in June 1982, including "Wax and Wane" and "Garlands".
 Their debut LP Garlands, released through 4AD in July 1982, was a sales success, peaking at number 14 in the indie albums chart in the UK.
 Sounds wrote that the style of the band was "mixing strong Siouxsie and the Banshees and Joy Division influences".
 NME established the same comparisons, likening it to "Banshee John McKay's guitar", while Spin compared it in 1986 to Bauhaus.
 The album was followed by the EP Lullabies in October.
-In April 1983 the band released a second EP, Peppermint Pig.
+In April 1983, the band released a second EP, Peppermint Pig.

 A European tour supporting Orchestral Manoeuvres in the Dark followed, but after a gig in Hamburg the band left the tour and parted ways with bassist Will Heggie, leaving Guthrie and Fraser unsure how they would continue.
 The pair returned to Scotland, settling to re-think their whole approach and write new songs for an album.

 Cocteau Twins' sound on their first three recordings relied on the combination of Heggie's rhythmic basslines, Guthrie's minimalist guitar melodies, and Fraser's voice.
 The band's next full-length LP record, Head over Heels, relied solely on the latter two, following Heggie's departure (he would later join Lowlife).
 This led to the characteristic Cocteau Twins sound: Fraser's voice, by turns ethereal and operatic, combined with increasingly effects-heavy guitar playing by Guthrie (who has often said that he is far more interested in the way the guitar is recorded than in the actual notes being played; he later said that his reliance on effects and layering was initially due to his own technical limitations).
 Guthrie has cited Phil Spector's wall of sound as "an obvious influence" on his sound.

-In 1983 the band participated in 4AD's This Mortal Coil project, which spawned a cover version of Tim Buckley's "Song to the Siren" (performed by Guthrie and Fraser).
+In 1983, the band participated in 4AD's This Mortal Coil project, which spawned a cover version of Tim Buckley's "Song to the Siren" (performed by Guthrie and Fraser).
 Despite appearing under the This Mortal Coil name, the cover has subsequently become one of the best-known Cocteau Twins tracks.
 While working on This Mortal Coil, Guthrie and Fraser became acquainted with another project contributor, multi-instrumentalist Simon Raymonde (formerly a member of Drowning Craze), who joined Cocteau Twins later that year.